 Even though it may not be as smooth and feel as good as other lenses on the list, Tamron is offering a brilliant product.
 The amazing stabilization system and the impeccable image quality make this zoom lens a desirable prospect.

-Arguably one of the most standard zoom lenses you’ll see in kitbags, the Nikkor 70-200mm, is just that good.
-It’s super portable in comparison to lenses that offer an aperture of 2.8.
+Arguably one of the most standard zoom lenses you’ll see in kit bags, the Nikon AF-S NIKKOR 70-200mm f/4G ED VR is just that good.
+It’s super portable in comparison to lenses that offer an aperture of f/2.8.
 Furthermore, you get very sharp images that showcase brilliant colors.
 Its optical performance is on another level, even though it provides a maximum aperture of f/4.
 Combine the image quality with its modern offerings, and you have a very worthy option.

 Pentax is essentially the hipsters of the photography world.
 If you’re the owner of a K series camera and are looking for a zoom lens, then there’s no doubt about which is the best one for you.